RCMundy/app/partners/energy/energy.md

 [GeorgiaSEA Projects](../../../app/?partners=sea)
-# Free Clean Energy
+# Freedom Energy Tech

-Free Clean Energy is recognized for understanding the environmental, social, and economic drivers behind renewable energy.
+Freedom Energy Tech is recognized for understanding the environmental, social, and economic drivers behind renewable energy.
 That’s why we offer both services and products that will continue to meet the growing demand and need for enterprise-wide sustainable practices.
 We have helped our clients achieve a vast range of goals in areas such as material waste processing and waste to renewable fuels.

 ### 100% Project Financing

-Free Clean Energy partners with multi-national groups to combine investment funding for our sustainable infrastructure projects.
+Freedom Energy Tech partners with multi-national groups to combine investment funding for our sustainable infrastructure projects.
 Complete project financing does not require any funding from the municipality or host industry.
 We eliminate all technical, financial and political risk.

 ### Project Management